 In a silent reply, Peter thought to himself, "Why I aught-ta..."

-So after a delightful meal, and all the clean up was completed, everyone settled in about the cabin, and as the evening chill set in, Pascal and Jamie decided to get a fire in the fireplace going, to warm the place up.
+So after a delightful meal, and all the clean up was completed, everyone settled in about the cabin, and as the evening chill set in, Pascal and Jamie stoked the fireplace, to warm the cabin up.

 Meanwhile, Mouse noticed a machine he had never seen before!
 And so he asked, "What's this gizmo?"